zdiehlio/balance-sheet-server/README.md

 This will start up your server, wait until you see server connected to Port and DB connected output in your console

-### Terminal 2

-- cd client
-- npm install
-- npm run start

-This will get your client application running, you can navigate in your browser to the local host output in your console (most likely localhost:1234)

-The appplication is now running, happy hacking!
+The application is now running, happy hacking!